FAQs

 • Keeping your personal information private.
 Insurance companies keep personal and medical records forever.
 By working with a private pay therapist, you won’t have any personal or medical information relating to our work together attached to your permanent record.

 • Skipping the diagnosis.
-As a private pay therapist, I am not required to formally diagnose you with a mental health problem the way I would have to if I were submitting your information to an insurance company.
+As a private pay coach, I am not required to formally diagnose you with a mental health problem the way I would have to if I were submitting your information to an insurance company for counseling or therapy.

 • Keeping sensitive information away from your employer.
 When you use insurance, your personal mental health records are accessible to the insurance agency, and there are some industries (law enforcement, politics, etc.) where sensitive mental health information, like that found in insurance records, could potentially harm your career.

 • Receiving more focused care.
-Private-pay therapists tend to see far fewer clients than therapists who take insurance, so they have more time and energy to focus on each client individually.
+Private-pay providers tend to see far fewer clients than therapists who are paneled with insurance companies, so they have more time and energy to focus on each client individually.

 I imagine what you’re really wondering is whether or not I can help you.
 And the answer to that question is that I use research-backed, evidence-based practices in my work.
 I attend regular training to ensure I stay on the cutting-edge of the most effective treatments for the services I list on this site.